Where exactly are brown trout native?

-When many people think of Brown trout, we assume they are native to Europe.
-While this is true, the species has dispersed over a much greater area than just Europe.
-Isolated populations also exists in North-West Africa, Central Asia, and Iceland.
-Icelandstraddles the North American and Eurasian plates.
+When many people think of brown trout, we assume they are native to Europe.
+While this is true, the species has naturally dispersed over a much greater area than just Europe.
+Isolated populations also exist in North-West Africa, Central Asia, and Iceland.
+Iceland straddles the North American and Eurasian plates.

 What is a brown trout?

-When most people think of brown trout, we think of Salmo trutta, sometimes known as the Atlantic brown trout, its natural range is northern Europe including the trout of German and British stock that was introduced into the New World.
+When most people think of brown trout, we think of Salmo trutta, sometimes known as the Atlantic brown trout, its natural range is Northern Europe, this includes the trout of German and British stock that was introduced into the New World.

-In southern Europe, North Africa, and the ‘east’, the species of brown trout are more diverse, and the line between species and subspecies is too complicated to attempt to explain.
+In southern Europe, North Africa, and the ‘east’, the species of brown trout are very diverse, and the line between species and subspecies is too complicated to attempt to explain or even classify with any high degree of certainty.
+Let’s just say, there are dozens of brown trout species.
+The most well-known one being the marble trout.

 To simplify matters, I will include the entire ‘brown trout species complex’ no matter whether the trout are classified as a different species or subspecies from S. trutta.

-I will do my best not to include populations classified as Salmon (E.g. Salmo salar, Salmo carpio, Salmo ciscaucasicus).
+I will do my best to exclude populations classified as Salmon (E.g. Salmo salar, Salmo carpio, Salmo ciscaucasicus).
 I will note, that Salmo salar, the Atlantic salmon, is very closely related to brown trout and is native to the North-East of North America.

 Brown trout in Europe: